mjfos2r/custom_barcode_design/Installing_TDFPS.md

 # >>{MJF - 2025-02-21 - 11:45:30}<< #

-Code authors responded to my git issue and uploaded the cuda source!
+~~Code authors~~ [junhaiqi](https://github.com/junhaiqi) responded to my git issue and uploaded the cuda source!
 Now I can compile for my specific version of cuda runtime!
 Hoorah!

 To be safe, let's check on the sequencer's cuda versions so that we can absolutely be sure that it's lining up with the container. (or the inverse rather)